 Flemington, New Jersey, U.S.

-Betsy lives in New Jersey, USA with her wife and two teenagers, along with too many cats underfoot and an elderly blind and deaf Shih Tzu.
-She is working on her first book.
-"This Is Intersex" is documenting the stories, with photos, of people with intersex variations, their families, and the stories of non-affected scholars who have contributed to raising awareness on the issues they face.
+She is working on her first book, "This Is Intersex."
+It will document the stories, with photos, of people with intersex variations, their families, and the stories of non-affected scholars who have contributed to raising awareness on the issues they face.
+Betsy lives with her wife and two teenagers, along with too many cats underfoot and an elderly blind and deaf Shih Tzu.